 Over the years there have been many approaches for extending Excel beyond formula soup and VBA.
 There is the excellent Excel-DNA, PyXLL, Microsoft’s own Office.js and Python support, among others.

 These technologies are far simpler and feature rich than the Excel C Development Kit and are actually well documented and supported.

-Lack of safety and ancient history complaints aside, we cannot escape the fact that in certain scenarios, the C API still takes the crown for absolute efficiency and performance.
+Lack of documentation, safety and ancient history complaints aside, we cannot escape the fact that in certain scenarios, the C API still takes the crown for absolute efficiency and performance.
 JavaScript interop performance (not the language itself) can be poor, and Microsoft’s own Python support involves a network call: enough said.
-Excel-DNA performance is great, but requires .NET installing (probably a non issue if 2.0 is targetted), C# development chops and Visual Studio for Windows.
+Excel-DNA performance is great, but requires .NET skills and a Windows development environment.

 Hello, xllify

 xllify is remote build API that takes provided Lua functions and emits a signed, ready to go XLL to load into Excel.
-Developers download a simple interpreter for their Mac, Linux and Windows (or CI environment) to develop and test their functions locally, ahead of submitting them to be converted into an XLL.

 A trivial example would be: